AgenticPlace/StormCloudRun/DEPLOY.md

 🚀 Deploying StormCloudRun to Google Cloud
 This guide provides the complete, step-by-step instructions to deploy the full-stack StormCloudRun application to Google Cloud Run.
 The process uses a secure, automated, source-based deployment pipeline via Google Cloud Build.
 # Prerequisites
-Before you begin, ensure you have the following:
+Before you begin, ensure you have the following:<br />
 Google Cloud Project: A project with billing enabled.
-You will need the Project ID (e.g., eternal-delight-435801-c0).
+You will need the Project ID (e.g., eternal-delight-435801-c0).<br />
 Google Cloud SDK (gcloud): The command-line tool must be installed and authenticated on your local machine.
-If not, install it here.
+If not, install it here.<br />
-GitHub Account: To register the OAuth application.
+GitHub Account: To register the OAuth application.<br />
-Node.js: To install and build the application's dependencies.
+Node.js: To install and build the application's dependencies.<br />
-openssl: A command-line tool (pre-installed on macOS/Linux) for generating secure secrets.
+openssl: A command-line tool (pre-installed on macOS/Linux) for generating secure secrets.<br />
-Phase 1: Configuration & Credential Setup
+Phase 1: Configuration & Credential Setup<br />
 This phase involves configuring Google Cloud and GitHub to recognize your application and generating the necessary secrets.
-This is a one-time setup.
+This is a one-time setup.<br />
 # Generate Production Secrets
-Your application requires two highly secure, random strings for session management and token encryption.
+Your application requires two highly secure, random strings for session management and token encryption.<br />
-Generate a SESSION_SECRET: Open your local terminal and run:
+Generate a SESSION_SECRET: Open your local terminal and run:<br />
 ```bash
 openssl rand -base64 32
 ```